SugnaXD/SugnaXD/README.md

 ## About Me

-Hi, I'm some guy who got into this because my [friend](https://github.com/Kathund)  is cool and I wanted to be like him.
+Hi, I'm some guy who got into this because I saw my [friend](https://github.com/Kathund) and I thought it was cool so I'm pretty much following him around.
 I'm a socialble dumbass

 ## Most Used Languages (: